 In the two and a half years since it’s inception, OBA has engaged hundreds of teenage lads with singing in Wales’ most famous musical export, the Welsh Male Choir and felt enormous, life-changing results.
 Levels of confidence, ambition, concentration and social skills, as well as musicality and vocal technique have all seen huge improvement as a direct impact of the scheme and the resulting choir is a very special one.

 OBA is completely free of charge to it’s members and our policy of not auditioning is central to the choir’s ethos of inclusion and accessibility.
 We currently operate 10 permanent local groups across South Wales, with a further 4 choirs in North Wales as part of a pilot scheme.
 We rehearse mostly in rugby clubs, right across the valleys region.
 This not only ensures that attending rehearsals is easier but sees a sense of local identity and pride that will impact on the individual communities we work in.

 2012 was an extraordinary year for OBA when it fought off tens of thousands of competitors to take third place on Britain’s Got Talent.
-Subsequent interest in OBA has been at an all time high with OBA and it’s performance of Calon Lân both ‘trending’ worldwide on twitter and the self-same performance receiving over four million hits on YouTube to date.
+Subsequent interest in OBA has been at an all time high with OBA and it’s performance of Calon Lân both ‘trending’ worldwide on twitter and the self-same performance receiving over ten million hits on YouTube to date.

 The increased and international platform for OBA created by BGT has meant that recording industry giants Sony offered the boys an recording deal and their eponymous debut album was released in November 2012.
 Calon Lân went into the number one position on the iTunes classical singles chart and the boys’ developing an impressive list of TV and Radio credits to boot, including This Morning, Songs of Praise, Who Wants To Be A Millionaire Celebrity Christmas Special and the X Factor Final.